Saiprasad690/Nginx/README.md

 ```bash
 sudo apt upgrade -y
 ```
-And wait for upgradation and Install Docker and Ansible by following below commands
+Wait for the upgradation and Install Docker and Ansible by following the below commands
 ```bash
 sudo apt install docker.io -y
 ```